 Specify symbol (.pdb) and source files in the Visual Studio debugger (C#, C++, Visual Basic, F#)

 When you build a project from the Visual Studio IDE with the standard Debug build configuration, the compiler creates the appropriate symbol files.
-You can also set symbol options in code.
+This article describes how to manage symbol files in the IDE, for example, how to specify the location of symbols in the debugger options, how to check symbol loading status while debugging, and how to set symbol options in code.

 The .pdb file holds debugging and project state information that allows incremental linking of a Debug configuration of your app.
 The Visual Studio debugger uses .pdb files to determine two key pieces of information while debugging: